 Thinning cuts are considered a waste of time and clients’ money.
 The exception would be you need more light at the ground level for understory plants.

-In Vancouver, WA and Portland, OR some Arborists suggest “wind throwing.”
+In Vancouver, WA and Portland, OR some Arborists and tree services suggest “wind throwing.”
 Wind throwing is the selective removal of limbs from the canopy to allow more wind to pass through the tree, and it’s generally not a good idea.
 Yes, the wind goes through the canopy faster, but it also takes the dampening effect away from the trees.
 In effect, you create more limb failures.
 Nature knows what it’s doing.

 Most fruit trees need pruning every year, I try to prune most of mine in late winter and again in late summer after they have fruited.
 I try to keep most of my trees under 8’.
 I don’t need a ladder to pick my trees.